davidtseymour/personal_productivity_system/README.md

 ## Current status
 - Core app and UI are in place.
 - The repository is intentionally **sanitized** (no personal data, no credentials).
-- Database initialization / bootstrap scripts may be excluded or incomplete in the public version.
+- Database initialization is currently excluded in the public version.

 ## Tech stack
 - Python